SatelliteQE/testimony/docs/index.rst

     @Tags: T1, T2, T3

     """

+    Note: The first line of docstring will be considered as the test case name.

 \3) Optional color formatting - If termcolor package is installed, output will be printed in colored text